 Read more about our 360-degree approach below.

-The DC Bar Foundation awards grants to DC-based 501(c)3 non-profit organizations that provide free civil legal aid to low-income DC residents through two annual grant programs: the DC Legal Services Grants Program, awarded in June each year, and the Access to Justice Grants Program, awarded in March each year.
-Through these two programs, DCBF has awarded over $50 million in funding for general and project support to DC legal aid organizations, which provide free legal assistance to more than 30,000 low-income residents each year.
+The DC Bar Foundation awards grants to DC-based 501(c)3 non-profit organizations that provide free civil legal aid to low-income DC residents through three annual grant programs: the Private Grants Program, Access to Justice Grants Program, and the Civil Legal Counsel Projects Program.
+Through these three programs, DCBF has awarded over $50 million in funding for general and project support to DC legal aid organizations, which provide free legal assistance to more than 30,000 low-income residents each year.
 Additionally, DCBF has received one-time funding from two bank settlements to support legal assistance in the areas of foreclosure prevention and community redevelopment…Learn more.

 Poverty Lawyer Loan Repayment Assistance Program

 DCBF runs an annual loan repayment assistance program (LRAP).
 Attorneys working on behalf of low-income DC residents at an eligible employer can receive LRAP, which is a forgivable, one-year loan to help pay the attorneys’ educational loans.
 LRAP enables DC legal aid organizations to recruit and retain qualified staff attorneys, who would otherwise be unable to continue their critical work because of six-figure educational debt.
 Since 2007, DCBF has awarded nearly $2.3 million to 190 public interest lawyers…Learn more.